Questerre Energy (TSE:QEC) Shares Gap Down to $0.12

-Questerre Energy Corp (TSE:QEC)’s stock price gapped down prior to trading on Tuesday .
+Questerre Energy Corp (TSE:QEC) gapped down before the market opened on Tuesday .
 The stock had previously closed at $0.12, but opened at $0.10.
-Questerre Energy shares last traded at $0.10, with a volume of 40,500 shares traded.
+Questerre Energy shares last traded at $0.10, with a volume of 12,327 shares.

-Questerre Energy (TSE:QEC) last posted its quarterly earnings results on Tuesday, August 11th.
-The company reported C($0.01) earnings per share for the quarter.
+Questerre Energy (TSE:QEC) last issued its earnings results on Tuesday, August 11th.
+The company reported C($0.01) earnings per share (EPS) for the quarter.
 The firm had revenue of C$3.41 million during the quarter.
-Research analysts expect that Questerre Energy Corp will post 0.01 earnings per share for the current fiscal year.
+As a group, equities analysts anticipate that Questerre Energy Corp will post 0.01 EPS for the current year.

 Questerre Energy Corporation, an independent energy company, acquires, explores for, and develops non-conventional oil and gas projects in North America.
 The company produces tight oil, oil shale, shale oil, and shale gas.
 The company primarily holds 11,880 net acres, including a 100% working interest and operatorship of 8,320 net acres in the Kakwa-Resthaven area situated in west central Alberta.